Fateme-Bakhshi/trellomize/README.md

 - Yasaman Saffar Tabasi
 - Fateme Bakhshi

-##
+### Notes

-> Do not delete or rename system folders (Users_Data, Projects_Data, logFile)
+• Do not delete or rename system folders (`Users_Data`, `Projects_Data`, `logFile`)
-> The project uses a JSON-based storage system (no database required)
+• The project uses a JSON-based storage system (no database required)
-> Final submission tagged as v1.0 in the Releases section
+• Final submission is tagged as `v1.0` in the Releases section
-> This project was developed as the second course project for the "Advanced Programming" class at IUST (Spring 1403).
+• This project was developed as the second course project for the "Advanced Programming" class at IUST (Spring 1403)